mk-fg/pulseaudio-mixer-cli/README.md

 especially on Ubuntu, where it seem to be disabled by default (see [#1](https://github.com/mk-fg/pulseaudio-mixer-cli/issues/1)).

-There is a "pa-mixer-mk2.py" script in the repo, which is unfinished and unusable yet, just ignore it for now.
+There is now also "pa-mixer-mk2.py" script in the repo, which is a rewrite of the original version, and might have some extra features and/or bugs.

 ### Requirements